agile-students-fall2025/4-final-random_sydneian/CONTRIBUTING.md

    $ npm run build
    ```

-### Submitting your changes
+### Submit your changes

-1. Double check your code is formatted and has no linting errors.
+1. Double check your code works well (and doesn't have bugs), then ensure it's formatted and linted with:
    ```bash
    $ npm run fix-format-lint
    ```